MicrosoftDocs/learn/learn-pr/azure/visualize-data-workbooks/includes/3-create-new-azure-workbook.md

 1. The output contains a row with the name of the resource group.
 The name starts with "learn-".

     :::image type="content" source="../media/3-cloud-shell-resourcegroup-name.png" alt-text="Screenshot of cloud shell displaying resource group name for sandbox.":::
 1. Copy the name of the resource group.
+(You may need to highlight the text and right-click on your mouse to copy the text.)
 1. Enter this command to define the resource group.
+(You may need to erase some extraneous characters from around the resource group name.)

     ```azurecli
     resourceGroup="<your resource group name>"